These potent Thyme Growing Tips will help you to grow and harvest this herb with the most flavorful leaves!

-Thyme is an aromatic and evergreen plant, which produces white, purple, and pink flowers.
-Be it the Italian seasoning or bouquet garni; thyme is an essential part of a variety of many cuisines!
+Thyme is an aromatic and evergreen plant that produces white, purple, and pink flowers.
+Be it Italian seasoning or bouquet garni; thyme is an essential part of many cuisines!
 To ensure that you always have a fresh supply of this versatile herb, we bring you some great Thyme Growing Tips!

 Check out our article on growing an Italian herb garden here!

 If thyme is your favorite cooking herb, you should be growing it!
 Thyme has the power to raise the taste quotient of any cuisine you add it to!

 Just try roasting it with potatoes!
 The cooking aroma will make you drool over the dish.
 Add it to vegetables and seafood to instantly boost the flavor.

 And did we say adding its tangy taste to stews makes them taste great?
 How about sprinkling dried thyme while baking bread?
 It’s going to taste yummy with butter!
 You indeed have more than enough reasons to grow thyme right away!

 The most common types are French, Lemon, and Caraway.
 Some of the most popular varieties are: